-Yes, health officials believe that the Pfizer and Moderna vaccines will offer protection against the different variants of the coronavirus.
+Yes, health officials believe that the vaccines will offer protection against the different variants of the coronavirus.
 Research is ongoing to further study this issue.

 Yes, as per CDC recommendations, vaccination should be offered to persons regardless of history of prior symptomatic or asymptomatic coronavirus infection, including a positive antibody test.
 For persons who experience lingering symptoms for weeks and months after diagnosis (i.e., “COVID-19 long-haulers”), vaccination is similarly considered safe and likely efficacious.

-For persons with current COVID-19, vaccination should be deferred until recovery from acute illness and can be deferred up until 90 days after the current episode.
+For persons with current COVID-19, vaccination should be deferred until recovery from acute illness.

 Per CDC and FDA recommendations, those who have had a severe allergic reaction (e.g., anaphylaxis) to any component of the vaccines should not be vaccinated.
 For those who have had a severe allergic reaction to another vaccine or injectable treatment (intramuscular, intravenous, or subcutaneous) the vaccine can still be administered; however, it is recommended that the risks be discussed with a healthcare provider and that the recipient be monitored for 30 minutes post-vaccination.
 For those with any other allergy (e.g. food, pollen, pets), vaccination should be offered.
 All individuals who received vaccines should be observed for about 15 minutes after vaccination.

-No, Guillain-Barre is not a contraindication for the Pfizer or Moderna vaccine.
+No, Guillain-Barre is not a contraindication for the vaccine.
 Individuals with such a history should discuss this with their provider.

 Currently, there are no data on the safety or efficacy of COVID-19 vaccination in persons who received monoclonal antibodies or convalescent plasma as part of COVID-19 treatment.
 Therefore, it is recommended that vaccination be deferred for at least 90 days after receiving such treatment to avoid interference of the treatment with vaccine-induced immune responses.

 Additionally, there is no recommendation for routine pregnancy testing before receipt of a COVID-19 vaccine.
 Those who are trying to become pregnant do not need to avoid pregnancy after mRNA COVID-19 vaccination.
-A consultation with a healthcare provider is recommended in making this decision.
+Again, a consultation with a healthcare provider is recommended in making this decision.